gowebly/gowebly/README.md

 go run github.com/gowebly/gowebly@latest create built-in unocss
 ```

-That's it! 🔥 Your wonderful web application (in this example using the
+That's it! 🔥 Your wonderful web application (in this example, using the
 built-in `net/http` package) with **htmx** & **hyperscript** and **CSS
 framework** features (in this example UnoCSS) is available in Go HTML templates.